Casted

 Examples

-In this example, cast is correctly used as a past-tense verb:
+First, let’s look at two examples of the traditional form.
+In this example, cast is used as a past-tense verb:

 I cast my line, and sure enough he was all over it.
 [Colorado Angler]

-And in this sentence, cast is correctly used as a past participle:
+And in this sentence, cast is a past participle:

-When the verb cast means to assemble a lineup of actors, the past-tense and past-participle casted is becoming standard—for example:
+When the verb cast means to assemble a lineup of actors, the past-tense and past-participle casted is becoming more common.
+Here are a few examples of the word in action:

 Jessica Biel, left, and Jaime Foxx, centre front, star in Garry Marshall’s impressively casted romantic comedy Valentine’s Day.
 [Metro News]